Chapter Thirteen VI

 Nikko, “They’re going to drop mustard gas on the guests?”

 Janah, “That’s my guess.
 There’s zero anything in the building, our best people, plus our best Sensitives, have been over every inch, twice now.
 Nothing currently inside the building is going to create a problem of the magnitude needed to get major attention.
-It’s not so easy now to hijack a plane big enough to do serious damage to a structure this big, and all flights around the city are far more closely monitored.”
+It’s not so easy now to hijack a plane big enough to do serious damage to a structure this size, and all flights around the city are far more closely monitored.”

 Black, “You said it was missing, why do you think it’s here?”